Top outsourcing destination:

 - Sitel Philippines

 Sitel has nine sites in the country and has 13,000 employees.
 It has also been recognized several times for its excellent service.

 - Capital One

 It is a bank holding company that specializes in savings, banking, auto loans, and credit card products.
-Its headquarters is in McLean, Virginia and has been operating since 1994.
-It started with credit cards, expanded to auto loans, and offers it also offers banking services up to the present.
+Its headquarters is in McLean, Virginia, and has been operating since 1994.
+It started with credit cards, expanded to auto loans, and offers it also offers banking solutions up to the present.